-A community celebration of World Migratory Bird Day, the annual Ladd Marsh Bird Festival is an uncrowded, non-competitive birding opportunity for the whole family.
+The annual Ladd Marsh Bird Festival is an uncrowded birding opportunity for the whole family.
 The Ladd Marsh Bird Festival is held at the Oregon Department of Fish and Wildlife’s Ladd Marsh Wildlife Area located about 7 miles south of La Grande, Oregon.
-Partners in presenting the Bird Festival include Eastern Oregon University, Friends of Ladd Marsh, Oregon Department of Fish and Wildlife, U.S. Fish and Wildlife Service, the U.S. Forest Service and others.
+Partners in presenting the Bird Festival include Friends of Ladd Marsh and Oregon Department of Fish and Wildlife and others.

-The event is scheduled at the height of spring migration and nesting in the Grande Ronde Valley and to commemorate World Migratory Bird Day.
+The Bird Festival is scheduled at the height of spring migration and nesting in the Grande Ronde.
 Few, if any, places in Union County have a more diverse bird population than can be found at the Ladd Marsh Wildlife Area.
 Over 200 species of birds either visit or live permanently at Ladd Marsh.
 During past Festivals upwards of 150 species of birds have been seen over the weekend.

 ONLY ON BIRD FESTIVAL WEEKEND do birders have the opportunity to explore areas of the wildlife area generally closed to the public, thus providing increased opportunities to see an abundance of ducks, geese, raptors, passerines and shore birds.

 While many birders prefer to explore the area on their own, several birding stations will be staffed by local birders on Saturday to assist novice birders in finding and identifying birds.
-Also included in the event are an evening presentation, field trips and a kid’s activity area where young people can build a birdhouse, sign up to become a Junior Birder or participate in other fun activities.
+Also included in the event are an evening social and field trips to some of the best birding places in Union County.